 Pepper piperade with herb sauce

-• Serve as an starter with Pita bread or crackers.
-It can also be served as an appetizer with roasted ratte potatoes, yogurt sauce, garlic, dill and chives.
-Recipe in collaboration with Josée Robitaille.
+Serve as an aperitif with pita chips or crackers.
+It can also be served as a starter with roast potatoes, yoghurt sauce, garlic, dill and chives.

 Ingredients